 #2 Using Quality Knives

-Besides something to cook in, you will need something to cut with.
 Any chef will tell you that a knife is THE most important tool in their kitchen.
-There are a lot of really good quality knives on the market and just like everything else on this list the quality is what matters.
-Good quality knives can be maintained with a sharp edge that won’t split, crack, or chip and can be kept for generations.
+There are a lot of really good-quality knives on the market and just like everything else on this list the quality is what matters.
+Good-quality knives can be maintained with a sharp edge that won’t split, crack, or chip and can be kept for generations.

-When I was just starting my cooking career at seventeen years old I invested in a good quality knife for about $100.
+When I was just starting my cooking career at 17 years old, I invested in a good-quality knife for about $100.
 Guess what?
-I still have that knife twenty-five years later and it’s still my favorite.
+I still have that knife 25 years later and it’s still my favorite.
 Here is the exact knife that I invested in.

 As with everything else on this list, good-quality knives are an investment.
 They are a tool that you will learn to use with pride and precision.
 They will set your cooking apart by allowing you the grace and control that only a really good-quality knife can.